Oxbridge regularly admits the same amount of students from just 8 private schools as 3,000 state schools combined - Access Oxbridge is changing that.

 How We’re Different

-Whilst many access schemes have hitherto focused on giving disadvantaged students the necessary encouragement to apply to Oxbridge, this is only the first, and in many ways the lowest, hurdle to overcome.
+Whilst many schemes to make Oxbridge more accessible have focused on giving disadvantaged students the necessary encouragement to apply to Oxbridge, this is only the first, and in many ways the lowest, hurdle that needs to be overcome.
 Dispelling pernicious myths and transforming Oxbridge’s image does nothing to rectify the resources and skills gap which exists between disadvantaged students and their more affluent peers.
 A talented applicant from a disadvantaged background will often be no match for an applicant from a privileged background when the privileged student has been rigorously coached to succeed from almost the day they were born.
 By the time disadvantaged students arrive at the Oxbridge interview – if they even get there! - it is in many ways already too late.

 Many current Oxbridge students have a wide range of tutoring experience due to the recent growth of online tutoring platforms such as MyTutor.
 As technology has developed, private tutors have been able to deliver their tutorials through online communication software such as Skype and FaceTime.
-This has made private tuition – often costing in excess of £50 per hour – more accessible than ever for the most affluent in society.
-Access Oxbridge is therefore launching a campaign to get as many Oxbridge students as possible to commit one hour per week to mentoring a disadvantaged student in order to utilise those skills for a socially beneficial end.
-This will allow us to level the playing field between disadvantaged and privileged students by providing supplementary tuition to those who need it most.
-We employ a special algorithm to match mentors and mentees from similar backgrounds to ensure that tutorials are delivered by relatable mentors with shared experiences.
-This ensures that mentors are not only knowledgeable but, indeed, relatable; providing the means to bridge both the resource and perception-gap.
+This has made private tuition – often costing in excess of £80 per hour – more accessible than ever for the most affluent in society.

 About the Founder

 Joe, himself, comes from a 'disadvantaged background', hailing from an area with one of the worst Oxbridge participation rates in the country.
 In 2017, only 7 students from his local constituency of Morley & Outwood applied to the University of Oxford, all of whom were subsequently rejected.
 This is a microcosm of Yorkshire’s university access problem.
 According to government figures, only 29% of students in Joe’s local authority of Wakefield go on to higher education institutions.
 These numbers are even worse for students eligible for free school meals: only 12% of disadvantaged students from Wakefield attend university, one of the lowest participation rates in the country.
-This is why Joe is beginning his Access Oxbridge Schools Tour in West Yorkshire, to ensure that he reaches the students most in need of the resources and skills Access Oxbridge can provide.
+This is why Joe founded Access Oxbridge, to ensure that he can reach the students most in need of the resources and skills Access Oxbridge can provide.

 Why We Need Your Help

-Access Oxbridge is currently completely self-financed by its founder, Joe Seddon.
+Access Oxbridge is currently self-financed by Joe Seddon, alongside a number of small donations from charitable trusts.
 In order to ensure that the project can keep growing, we need your help so that we can reach as many disadvantaged students as possible.
 All donations will contribute towards making that happen!

-Increase the number of disadvantaged students we connect to over 500 by the New Year
+Increase the number of disadvantaged students we connect to over 800 by the next academic year.